dumptruckman/PluginBase/permissions-bukkit/README.md

             .addToAll() // Adds the permission to 'myplugin.*'
-            .def(PermDefault.FALSE) // Sets the default permission access .description("This is a sample permission.") // Adds a permission description .parent("mp.*") // This assumes tha parent is created eslewhere.
+            .def(PermDefault.FALSE) // Sets the default permission access .description("This is a sample permission.") // Adds a permission description .parent("mp.*") // This assumes tha parent is created elsewhere.
 You can alternately pass in a BukkitPerm object.
             .parent("noob", false) // Players with 'noob' permission will not have access to this permission by default .child("some.child.perm") // Works similarly to parent but affects the default of the child .build(); // Finalizes the permission.